PCTeam002/PCTeam002/README.md

 🎓 **Bachelor of Informatics Engineering** from State University of Malang with *cum laude* honors (GPA: 3.93).
 💻 Passionate Full Stack Developer and Machine Learning Enthusiast.
-🌍 Based in Sukoharjo, Central Java, Indonesia.
+🌍 Based in Surakarta, Central Java, Indonesia.

 ---